carloliveros/uce-scripts/UCEs from genomes.md

 This document explains how you can extract UCE data from genomes from the Jarvis et al. 2014 Science paper.
+The python scripts are in the working branch of https://github.com/faircloth-lab/phyluce.

 ### Download genomes